- Red Panda Facts

 China Country Director for the National Geographic Society

 Jim has worked on issues of biodiversity and sustainable development in China and the United States for over 30 years.
 He helped the International Crane Foundation establish its programs in China in the 1980s and 1990s, and conducted the first population census of the endangered black-necked crane in Tibet in 1991.
 Harkness has also served as Country Representative for the World Wide Fund for Nature in China, where he led a major expansion of their conservation programs.
-Most recently, Jim has continued working as a consultant, and his continued strong ties with Chinese conservation efforts helps RPN with its goals of protecting red panda habitats.
+Jim currently serves as China Country Director for the national geographic Society, and his continued strong ties with the Chinese conservation community helps RPN with its goals of protecting red panda habitat.

-Angela is atrained zoologist with a strong interest in animal behavior, in particular the impact of environmental factors on reproduction and maternal behavior.
+Angela is a trained zoologist with a strong interest in animal behavior, in particular the impact of environmental factors on reproduction and maternal behavior.
 Previously, Angela worked at the Rotterdam Zoo and conducted research into red panda behavior, establishing an international studbook to register all zoo red pandas, and leading the red panda European Endangered Species Program.
-She also currently chairs the Red Panda Global Species Management Plans.
+She also previously chaired the Red Panda Global Species Management Plans (GSMP).
 Angela has been a supporter of Red Panda Network since its inception, encouraging European zoos to support RPN’s work and joined the Board of Directors in 2014, and now serves as the Chair.

 Joy is the RPN board’s administrator.
 She discovered red pandas as part of a 7th-grade science project, and later pursued a career to protect them and the rest of the planet as anEnvironmental Engineer. .
 Today, Joy is an Environmental Engineer, and she works to create more sustainable products to protect the environment.
 At RPN, in addition to serving on the Board, she writes online content, and is an event planning aficionado, known for her work building outreach programs for children.
 In her personal life, Joy is an experienced yoga teacher and a strong advocate of diversity and mentorship through her support and leadership within the Society of Women Engineers, and Big Brothers Big Sisters of America.